Wealthronic · Independent personal-finance journalism

 Where to keep it

 In 2026 a decent high-yield savings account pays around 4%.
 A money market fund pays slightly more, with negligible additional risk.
 Both beat what brokerage cash sweep accounts pay.
-Whatever you choose, the rules are simple: it should be reachable within two business days, it should be in a different bank from your everyday checking (so you do not casually transfer from it), and you should not have a debit card attached.
+Wherever you keep it, make sure the account is covered by deposit insurance — the FDIC for banks, the NCUA for credit unions.
+The other rules are simple: it should be reachable within two business days, it should be in a different bank from your everyday checking (so you do not casually transfer from it), and you should not have a debit card attached.

 How to build it fast if you are starting from zero

-If you do not have one yet, here is the path I have seen work for friends:
+If you do not have one yet, here is a path that tends to work:

 1. Save $1,000 first.
 This first thousand is the most psychologically important.
 It covers the small surprises that otherwise become credit-card debt.